- Time spent in first placement school from week one of the course

 Throughout your time in school you will undertake a wide range of professional development activities to develop your understanding of teaching and learning and the complex role of a teacher.
 Although placements are intensive and demanding, we carefully structure your progression, with a gradual build-up of teaching commitments, so you are well prepared to teach in different contexts.
 During your time on placement you will become part of your school's community and work professionally as a member of a team.

 As part of your second placement, you will undertake a small-scale research project where, working with others, you will formulate and develop a research project on an area of interest.
-You will also experience enrichment days and weeks in a range of educational settings to further support your ongoing professional development - this will include a week in a special school.
+You will also experience enrichment days and weeks in a range of educational settings to further support your ongoing professional development - this will include a week in a form of alternative educational provision

 Teaching methods and assessment

-Your practical teaching will be assessed by University tutors and school-based mentors/coordinators and moderated by external examiners.
+Your practical teaching will be assessed by University tutors and school-based ITE leads and moderated by external examiners.
 All elements of your work across the year will be taken into account and there are no written exams.

 You will need to demonstrate your practical abilities as a teacher and your theoretical understanding of this practice and must fulfil the requirements for the Teacher Standards by the end of the course.
 We take an holistic approach to assessing whether you have met the standards that avoids gathering pieces of evidence to tick off boxes.
 Our key message is that if you are engaging successfully with all elements of your course you will be meeting the standards.